btoews/softu2f-legacy-driver/README.md

 # SoftU2F

 This is a toolset for implementing HID U2F tokens in software.
 This includes an OSX driver that emulates HID U2F devices as well as a library for sending/receiving messages using emulated device.
-See the [included example](SoftU2FExample/main.c) for a demonstration of basic usage.
 See [SoftU2FTool](https://github.com/mastahyeti/SoftU2FTool) for an example of a fully functional U2F authenticator.

 ## Building